The cornerstone of Harmony Outreach’s work in China is Harmony House orphan rescue home.

 Harmony House is designed, as much as possible, to model a normal family environment.
 The children are cared for in a home-like environment by nannies in a structured setting including naps, play times, and school for the older children.
 Harmony orphans have been adopted into loving families all over the U.S. and the world.

-Typically every couple of years we host a Harmony Adoptive Family Reunion where the children who grew up together can be reunited with each other and with “Huang Mama”–their name for our China Director Lily Huang who manages Harmony House–and their parents can become friends with other Harmony adoptive parents.
+Every other year we host a Harmony Adoptive Family Reunion where the children who grew up together can be reunited with each other and with “Huang Mama”–their name for our China Director Lily Huang who manages Harmony House.
+In this way the children are able to maintain a connection with other Harmony orphans that they spent their early childhood with, while their parents become friends with other Harmony adoptive parents.
 It’s really beautiful!

 The other aspect of Harmony’s work in China is supporting the Chinese church.
 Because of political sensitivities, we cannot talk too much about that on the internet.